viking-saver/windows-itpro-docs/windows/security/book/cloud-services-protect-your-work-information.md

 ## Microsoft security baselines

 Every organization faces security threats.
 However, different organizations can be concerned with different types of security threats.
-For example, an e-commerce company may focus on protecting its internet-facing web apps, while a hospital may focus on protecting confidential patient information.
+For example, an e-commerce company might focus on protecting its internet-facing web apps, while a hospital on confidential patient information.
 The one thing that all organizations have in common is a need to keep their apps and devices secure.
 These devices must be compliant with the security standards (or security baselines) defined by the organization.

 A security baseline is a group of Microsoft-recommended configuration settings that explains their security implications.
 These settings are based on feedback from Microsoft security engineering teams, product groups, partners, and customers.